 - Air Quality Actions Scope and Business Case – $100K

 - Pūkaha Mount Bruce National Wildlife Centre – $200K

 - Climate Change Activator for 3 years – $250K

 The estimated total cost of these projects is $4,445,000.
-That’s more than the $3,880,000 available to Council in Tranche 1, so we want to know, if we go ahead with applying for the funding which of these projects we should prioritise.
+That’s more than the $3,880,000 available to Council in Tranche 1, so we asked, if we go ahead with applying for the funding which of these projects we should prioritise.

-Community feedback will assist Council in deciding which projects are included in our final funding proposal if Council decide to apply for Tranche 1 funding.
+Community feedback was sought to assist Council in deciding which projects are included in our final funding proposal if Council decide to apply for Tranche 1 funding.

 For more information on our 3 Waters ‘Better Off” funding short-list and how we got there, read our Information Document.